 14 Richest Neighborhoods in America

 Are you curious about which American suburbs and neighborhoods are considered the richest?
-Where do the celebs live, where did the richest Americans choose to call home, and why are people prepared to pay a fortune for a location?
-On this list, we talk about secret country clubs, upscale spots, and some remarkable architecture.
+Where do celebrities live, where did some of the wealthiest Americans choose to call home, and why are people willing to pay a fortune for a location?
+On this list, we explore secret country clubs, upscale communities, and remarkable architecture.

 San Francisco Roadway truck

-Roadway Moving’s truck in front of “The Painted Ladies” in San Francisco, near the Alamo Square Park
+Roadway Moving’s truck in front of “The Painted Ladies” in San Francisco, near Alamo Square Park

 America is home to the wealthiest city in the world, New York City.
-Also, 5 out of the top 10 richest cities in the world are located in the U.S. This brings us to the list of 14 wealthiest neighborhoods in America.
-While some are located in the richest cities, some make their own wealth outside the busy areas.
+In fact, 5 out of the top 10 richest cities in the world are located in the U.S. This brings us to the list of 14 wealthiest neighborhoods in America.
+While some are located in the richest cities, others have built their own wealth outside the busiest areas.

 1. NoHo, New York City, New York